Data Processing Addendum

 Soteri holds the following certifications and participates in the following programs:

-SOC 2 Type II — audited by Prescient Assurance LLC
+SOC 2 Type II — Yearly audits by an independent auditor

 Atlassian Cloud Fortified — meeting the highest Marketplace standards for security, reliability, and support